LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/bot-groups-collaboration.md

     * **Assign profile**: Agent
     * **Skills**: Greeter

-    Unless you have previously created your Greeter skill, you will need to type it into the skills field to create it.
+    Unless you have previously created your Greeter skill, you will need to type it into the **Skills** field to create it.

-	When finished, click **Save**.
+	Click **Save**.

 4. Repeat the previous steps for both our Order Status and Small Talk bot agents.
-All fields will remain the same except where you’ll need to replace “Greeter” with either Order Status or Small Talk.
+All fields will remain the same except where you’ll need to replace “Greeter” with either "Order Status" or "Small Talk."

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/advtutorial/users_list.png">

-5. Once you’ve created all of your bot user agents, navigate to Campaign Builder and click on your Getting Started campaign.
-We want to ensure that our Greeter Bot is the one that picks up all new conversations, so edit our existing engagement to point to the Greeter Skill.
+5. Once you’ve created all of your bot user agents, navigate to Campaign Builder, and select the Getting Started campaign.
+We want to ensure that the Greeter Bot is the one that picks up all new conversations, so edit the existing engagement to point to the Greeter Skill.

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/advtutorial/engagement.png">

     Click **Edit** in the Engagement section.
-In the Routing section of the Engagement Settings, set the Specific skill to Greeter.
+In the Routing section of the Engagement Settings, set the specific skill to "Greeter."

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/advtutorial/engagement_2.png">

-    When finished, click **Publish** in the lower right hand corner.
+    When finished, click **Publish** in the lower-right corner.

 6. Once published, navigate back to Conversation Builder.
-The bot agents that have been created now need to be connected to their associated bot automations.
-Within each of our 3 bots, navigate to the Agent Connectors menu, select Add Agent Connector, and complete the **Add Agent Connector** form as follows:
+The bot agents that have been created now need to be connected to their associated bots.
+Within each of the 3 bots, click **Agent Connectors** on the menu, click **Add Agent Connector**, and complete the **Add Agent Connector** form as follows:
-    * **Agent User ID**: The bot agent which corresponds to this automation.
+    * **Agent User ID**: The bot agent that corresponds to this bot
     * **Role**: Agent
     * **Conversation Type**: Messaging
     * **Deploy to**: Demo